Third Battle of Morlancourt: Aftermath

 Capture of the spur completed the process which had begun with the earlier two battles.
 In the immediate aftermath, the Australians rapidly sought to consolidate their position following the assault as a counter-attack was expected.
 Covering parties were sent out, and details worked to bring up machine guns, mortars and ammunition.
 Pioneers dug a series of communication trenches, while the infantry established outposts and defended locations along the new line.
 Casualties were carried by stretcher bearers from the 5th and 6th Field Ambulances, to a casualty collection point on the Bray–Corbie Road, dubbed Windy Corner, where they were loaded into ambulances and vans for onward evacuation.
-Aircraft from No. 3 Squadron, AFC reconoitred the front to confirm the extent of the advance.
+Aircraft from No. 3 Squadron, AFC reconnoitred the front to confirm the extent of the advance.
 Meanwhile, heavy German shelling harassed the line, but a protective counter-battery barrage was fired in response, until around 23:15 when the front died down.
 Throughout the night, minor patrol actions were fought on the flanks, particularly around the positions held by the 28th and 51st Battalions, and an attempted counterattack was spoiled in the 28th Battalion's sector around midnight.

 Minor skirmishes and sniping continued into 11 June as mopping up operations harassed small groups of Germans in Morlancourt and forced them down the valley towards Sailly-Laurette.
 German artillery, supported by German aircraft, continued to harass the Australians until later that day, after which it became clear to the Australians that no further counter-attacks would eventuate.
 During the battle, a total of 325 Germans were taken prisoner, while the Australians lost 400 killed or wounded.
 Following the assault, the 2nd Division was placed into corps reserve, and the 7th Brigade was relieved by Brigadier General Edwin Tivey's 8th Brigade on 14/15 June, after which it was moved back to Allonville.